Skip to Content

 wear off in about 30 minutes.

-The slit lamp exam uses an instrument that
+The slit lamp exam uses a tool that

-provides a magnified, three-dimensional (3-D) view of the different parts of
+provides a magnified, three-dimensional (3-D) view of the parts of

-throughout a slit lamp examination may make it hard for your doctor to check
+during a slit lamp exam may make it hard for your doctor to check

 Other Works Consulted